mrktsm/spam-email-recognizer/README.md

 ## Training the Model

-This repository contains the Jupyter notebook used for training the spam classification model for Spamurai.
+This repository contains the Jupyter notebook used for training the spam classification model.
 The notebook details the entire process, from data preparation to model evaluation.
 Here's a brief overview of the steps involved:

 ### Data Preparation
 I use a dataset of labeled emails (around 200,000 emails from Kaggle) to train the model.
 The data is balanced by downsampling, and preprocessing steps like removing punctuation and stopwords are applied.